-If the Principal/Designate has decided that action must be taken as a result of an incident, the Principal/Designate will file a copy of the Safe and Accepting Schools Incident Reporting Form-Part I, along with documentation (i.e., suspension/expulsion letter, police report) in the OSR of the student whose behaviour was inappropriate.
+If the principal has decided that action must be taken as a result of an incident, the principal will file a copy of the incident report that was submitted through the Safe Schools Reporting Tool, along with documentation (i.e., suspension, expulsion letter, police report) in the Ontario Student Record (OSR) of the student whose behaviour was inappropriate.

-- 1. Where the Principal/Designate has taken action in the case of more than one student, a copy of the reporting form with documentation indicating the action taken must be filed in the OSR of each student whose behaviour was inappropriate.
-The names of all other students that appear on the form must be removed from the form before it is filed. - 2.
+- 1. Where the principal has taken action in the case of more than one student, a copy of the incident report, along with documentation indicating the action taken must be filed in the OSR of each student whose behaviour was inappropriate.
+The names of all other students that appear on the incident report must be removed before it is filed. - 2.
 In the case of a student who has been harmed, no information about the incident must be placed in the OSR, unless that student's parents/guardians expressly request that it be placed in the OSR. - 3.
 In situations where the student who has been harmed has also engaged in a serious student incident, information regarding the incident and the action taken will be placed in the student's OSR. - 4.
-The form and documentation must be kept for a minimum of one year in the OSR.

-- 5. In the case of a violent incident, the Principal must check the Violent Incident Box on the Safe and Accepting Schools Form-Part I. The form along with any other documentation (i.e., suspension/expulsion letter, police report) must be filed and retained in the student's OSR for: - one year, if the student's suspension was quashed or withdrawn and the record of suspension expunged. - three years, if the student was suspended for the violent incident and no further suspensions for serious violent incidents have taken place. - five years, if the student was expelled for the violent incident and no further suspensions for serious violent incidents have taken place. - 6.
-For non-violent incidents, if no further action is taken by the Principal/Designate, the Principal/Designate is not required to retain the report.
+The incident report and documentation must be kept for a minimum of one year in the OSR. - 5.
+In the case of a violent incident, the principal must check the Violent Incident Box on the student's discipline tab in the Student Management System.
+A copy of the Violent Incident Form printed from the Student Management System and any other documentation (i.e., a copy of the incident report that was submitted through the Safe Schools Reporting Tool, suspension/expulsion letter, police report) must be filed and retained in the student's OSR for: - one year, if the student's suspension was quashed or withdrawn and the record of suspension expunged. - three years, if the student was suspended for the violent incident and no further suspensions for serious violent incidents have taken place. - five years, if the student was expelled for the violent incident and no further suspensions for serious violent incidents have taken place. - 6.
+For non-violent incidents, if no further action is taken by the principal, the principal is not required to retain the report.